sunnyvalechha/Docker/README.md

 * Registries can be public or private.
 * Anyone who have access to the registry/image can download the image and run as a container.

+Note:
-Note: Below commands are run through user root and a regular does not have a permission to run docker commands, this is a drawback which docker have.
-So add your localuser to group docker and Logout and Login back from localuser
+* Below commands are run through user root and a regular does not have a permission to run docker commands.
+* this is a drawback which docker have.
+So add your localuser to group docker and Logout/Login back from localuser

         docker run hello-world      # Create 1st Image docker images               # Check created images
+        echo $USER
         sudo usermod -aG docker ec2-user
         grep docker /etc/group